RoelKroes/TBTracker-ESP32/README.md

 # Versions

+V0.3.3
+New variables were defined in settings.h, so use the settings.h file that comes with this version
+- Radiolib v7.4.0 compatibility
+- Fixed some bugs with LoRa-APRS transmissions
+- Added extra documentation in the settings.h file
+- Added a GPS communication test at startup so you can check the correct setup of your GPS module
+- Add optional extra fields in the LoRa-APRS comment string: Battery voltage, Temperature, Humidity, Air pressure

 V0.3.2
 - Radiolib backward version compatibility for Horus FSK4 in FSK4_MOD module.
 - Compatibility with SX1262
 - Free text with LoRa APRS
 - Added module to print version and settings info

 V0.3.0:
 This is a major release, so expects some bugs